the-r3aper7/GSOC-2024/README.md

 - ### Communication with APIs

-  Since, we are seeking the project to be as simple as possible so we will use the Fetch	API which is used by browsers natively for communication .
+  Since, we are seeking the project to be as simple as possible so we will use the Fetch API which is used by browsers natively for communication.
 We can create a Component for rendering table data.

   Checkout the example component which fetched the data from an API.